minhluquang/Fix-live-server-can-t-automatically-reload/README.md

 # ⚠️ Fix live server extention can't automatically reload !
 - Perhaps some of you may encounter a situation where the Live Server extension fails to automatically reload the page, even though you have tried to fix it.
-In such cases, you can download the Live Server extension directly from VS Code, which is an extension made by Microsoft and is known for its stability.
+In such cases, you can download the <b><i>Live Preview</i></b> extension directly from VS Code, which is an extension made by Microsoft and is known for its stability.
 # ℹ️ Information about extention
   **Extention name: Live Preview** </br>
   **Version: v0.5.2023012701** </br>